ajakaja/ajakaja.github.io/_posts/2026-05-25-everything-is-logarithms.md

 $$\dim_K V = \frac{\dim V}{\dim K}$$

+This seems mostly fine to me.
 The one place we have to be careful is in the definition of a tensor product.
 We want it to be the case that

 $$\dim_K K^a \o K^b = \dim_K K^a \times \dim_K K^b = a \times b$$